The Judging Panel at the House of Lords

-MALCOLM LANE – Director Tata Consultancy Services
+MALCOLM LANE – Director Tata Consultancy Services – sadly deceased

-Malcolm Lane is Director of Corporate Affairs at Tata Consultancy Service.
-This means he is responsible for helping manage one of India’s best known companies – Tata.
+Malcolm Lane was Director of Corporate Affairs at Tata Consultancy Service.
+This means he was responsible for helping manage one of India’s best known companies – Tata.
 Tata have recently broken records by producing the world’s cheapest car – “the Tata Nano”.
 As such, of late Tata has achieved staggering growth and has achieved a staggering revenue of $4bn.
 The Consultancy practice is one of the largest in the world